GHB / GBL

 - LSD + MDMA/Ecstasy (“Candyflip”): The substances reinforce each other’s effects.

 - LSD + speed or crystal meth: The effect of speed/crystal is masked.
-Depending on the order of consumption, the trip may lengthen or shorten (speed/crystal first = shorter trip, vice versa lengthened trip).
+Depending on the order of use, the trip may lengthen or shorten (speed/crystal first = shorter trip, vice versa lengthened trip).

 - LSD + Tramadol: The occurrence of seizures becomes more likely.